libp2p/js-libp2p/doc/LIMITS.md

       /**
        * Once this many connections are open on this listener any further connections
        * will be rejected - this will have no effect if it is larger than the value
-       * configured for the ConnectionManager maxConnections parameter */
+       * configured for the ConnectionManager maxIncomingConnections parameter */
-      maxConnections: number
+      maxIncomingConnections: number
     })
   ]
 })